Fa jin

-Taijiquan
+Tai chi

-In the practice of taijiquan it is a description of a technique, generally indicating a sudden release of energy obtained by the coordinated movement of the entire body.
+In the practice of tai chi it is a description of a technique, generally indicating a sudden release of energy obtained by the coordinated movement of the entire body.
 Every technique can express fa jin, not just kicks, punches, elbows and knees, but also holds, levers and projections.
-The mastery of the techniques of chan ssu jin silk reeling is essential.
+The mastery of the techniques of silk reeling is essential.
 The fa jin released during exhalation is almost unconscious.
-This technique is referred to in the forms of training school as the Lao Jia Chen Paochui (old frame, cannon fist, one of the two original forms Chen-style t'ai chi ch'uan), while in Yang school, especially for those who have a direct lineage to Yang Shaohou the fa jin is added to techniques to release the stored energy.
+This technique is referred to in the forms of training school as the Lao Jia Chen Paochui (old frame, cannon fist, one of the two original forms Chen-style tai chi), while in Yang school, especially for those who have a direct lineage to Yang Shaohou the fa jin is added to techniques to release the stored energy.

 Dantian

-A main principle in creating fa jin is using dantian.
+A main principle in creating fa jin is using dantian (lower abdomen).
 The dantian is thought to be the storehouse of energy and can be used in striking.
-One technique described by Master Wang Jianqiao for developing fa jin is by breathing into the lower abdomen (dantian) and creating a pressure.
+One technique described by Wang Jianqiao for developing fa jin is by breathing into the dantian and creating a pressure.
 When striking and squeezing the lower abdomen tight so that the core becomes compact, unifying the torso, this actively engages more of the muscle fibers to generate more force.